GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Since 1954, the raw speed of computers, as measured by the time it takes to do an addition, increased by a factor of 10,000.
-That means an algorithm that once took 10 minutes to perform can now be done 15 times a second.
+> ### The design of the following treatise is to investigate the fundamental laws of those operations of the mind by which reasoning is performed; to give expression to them in the symbolical language of a Calculus, and upon this foundation to establish the science of Logic and construct its method.
 >
-> ~ *Maurice Wilkes*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts